“District XI – Wrestling Country, USA”

 Over the years, I’ve heard District XI referred to as “Wrestling Country, USA” and often wondered when exactly this term was coined.
 During the 1979 season in which District XI teams won both the AAA and AA state team titles and collectively crowned 5 state champions.
 According to a February 1980 Morning Call article, first bumper stickers appeared and then T-Shirts proclaiming “District 11 – Wrestling Country” were sold at both AAA & AA District tournaments.

 The 1979-80 season was no exception to the incredible competition that had developed within the Lehigh Valley and beyond.
 Dual meets continued to dominate the landscape with almost all teams wrestling 15+ matches and some now approaching 20.
 A balance of the old guard and teams trying to break through into the upper tier of the Valley’s three leagues was part of this season.
-No local teams were able to emerge unbeaten for the season.
+No local teams would be able to survive with an unbeaten record for the season.

 With Nazareth losing four regional champs to graduation, Saucon Valley was a heavy favorite to repeat in the Colonial League.
+Wilson returned 10 starters and was again looking to break into the top two slots.
 Notre Dame was expected to again win the Centennial League title with eight returning starters with Northwestern and Stroudsburg expected to offer competition.

-On opening night, Becahi defeated Governor Mifflin 38-18.
-Freedom upended Saucon Valley 32-15 in what was expected to be a toss-up match.
+On opening night, Becahi defeated Governor Mifflin 38-18, and Notre Dame defeated Wilson 41-23.
+In what was expected to be a toss-up match, Freedom upended Saucon Valley 32-15.

 As league competition began on December 6th, Notre Dame won a big Centennial League match up 29-18 over Stroudsburg as the Crusaders won 8 of 12 bouts.

-Northampton had achieved a winning record in the prior season, but the Kids were looking to knock off Easton in their EPC opener.
-Dave Kistler scored a fall over Andy Causa at 126 and then Gordon White won by default at 132.
+Northampton had achieved a winning record in the prior season, but the Kids were not expected to knock off Easton in their EPC opener.
+After Mike Zarbatany’s and Randy Ascani’s falls, the Rovers led 17-2.
+Dave Kistler scored a fall over Andy Causa at 126 and then Gordon White won be default at 132 to narrow the score to 17-14.
 The Kids still trailed 27-14 with four bouts to go which they swept to win 29-27.
 Freedom scored a 36-12 win over a solid Allen team to signal that they were a serious title contender.
+Freshman Scott Turner upset Rocky Davis 5-4 at 112.

 Saucon Valley’s middleweights keyed a 29-22 win over Wilson in the Colonial League.
 Pocono Mountain scored three falls in the first eight bouts, and Bill Rader tied Kurt Wentz 6-6 at 112 to give the Cardinals a 23-19 lead.
-The Tigers came back, but Bill Beehler scored a first period fall, and Pocono Mountain had the upset 33-25.
+The Tigers came back, but Bill Beehler scored a first period fall at heavyweight, and Pocono Mountain had the huge Centennial league upset 33-25.

 On December 19th in the topsy-turvy EPC, Liberty started fast to lead Bethlehem Catholic 14-0 after three bouts, but the Hawks roared back to win the next three bouts to lead 15-14.
 Dave Torres (138) & Bryan Callhan (155) scored falls and Mike Willner (167) had the clinching decision as the Hurricanes upset Becahi 29-28.
-“Is Easton really that good?” was the question asked by The Morning Call’s Ted Meixell after the Rovers pounded Parkland 41-12.
+“Is Easton really that good?” was the question asked by The Morning Call’s Ted Meixell.
+The answer was “Yes” after the Rovers pounded Parkland 41-12.

 After an extremely exciting three weeks of December dual meets, the league standings could be summarized as follows: